 Singing is a unique form of cultural and personal expression that exists in every world culture.
 Being part of a musical ensemble has wide recognisable benefits for young people, allowing them to develop noticeable skills that are transferable throughout their life and education.

 Well-known benefits include the ability to work as a team and develop discipline and listening skills.
 Undertaking musical training teaches young singers to persevere, often establishing better study habits in education.
-Being a member of the Junior Choirs gives young people the opportunity to perform in front of a variety of audiences, which increases young people’s self-esteem and confidence.
+Being a member of the Youth Choirs gives young people the opportunity to perform in front of a variety of audiences, which increases young people’s self-esteem and confidence.

-The Junior Choirs are an outstanding example of young talent, and are carrying on the Huddersfield singing tradition through the generations, providing opportunities and experiences for young singers from across the local area and beyond.
+The Youth Choirs are an outstanding example of young talent, and are carrying on the Huddersfield singing tradition through the generations, providing opportunities and experiences for young singers from across the local area and beyond.

 Susan Wilkinson - Musical Director

 Susan was coached by Professor Shackleton Pollard in Halifax before graduating in pianoforte and voice from the Royal Manchester College of Music.
-She is currently the Musical Director of both the award winning Huddersfield Choral Junior Choirs (with whom she has worked in one capacity or another since their inception in 1986) and of Gledholt Male Voice Choir, Huddersfield.
+She is currently the Musical Director of both the award winning Huddersfield Choral Youth Choirs (with whom she has worked in one capacity or another since their inception in 1986) and of Gledholt Male Voice Choir, Huddersfield.